wabbit-corp/kotlin-data/README.md

 # kotlin-data

-The Kotlin Data project, named "kotlin-data", is designed to provide a suite of robust data structures and utilities, focusing on high-performance and functional programming paradigms using Kotlin.
+The Kotlin Data project, "kotlin-data", provides a collection of data structures and utilities for Kotlin.
+It focuses on performance and functional programming.

 ## Overview

-The Kotlin Data project combines innovative data structures with functional programming features, making it an excellent toolset for developers looking to enhance their projects with efficient, type-safe, and expressive Kotlin code.
-It includes data structures like enhanced arrays, maps, lazy lists, persistent queues, and more.
-It also provides functional types like `Either` and `Option`, along with various utility functions to support string manipulation, randomization, and set operations.
-The project utilizes code generation to ensure consistency and reduce redundancy.
+Kotlin Data includes various data structures like enhanced arrays, maps, lazy lists, and persistent queues.
+It also offers functional types like `Either` and `Option`, and utility functions for string manipulation, randomization, and set operations.
+The project uses code generation for consistency and to reduce redundancy.

 ## Installation